prisong97/prisong97.github.io/_posts/2021-06-14-random_exercise.md

 layout: post
 ---

-*Taken from Problem 297 of Five Hundred Mathematical Challenges (Mathematical Association of America, 1996).* This was an optional problem I encountered during one of my courses taken last semester.
+*Taken from Problem 297 of Five Hundred Mathematical Challenges (Mathematical Association of America, 1996).* This was an optional problem I encountered during one of the courses I took last semester.

 In the knockout phase of a football tournament, there are 16 teams of equal skill